Ozempic Side Effects

 The most common Ozempic side effects include nausea, vomiting and diarrhea, according to the drug’s prescribing information.
 Among all patients taking Ozempic, nausea was the most reported side effect.

-In clinical trials aimed at studying the effects of Ozempic on individuals with Type 2 diabetes, researchers engaged a diverse group of participants.
-This group included 262 individuals who were administered a placebo, 260 participants who received a 0.5 mg dose of Ozempic, and another 261 subjects who were given a 1 mg dose.
+In trials studying Ozempic’s effects on Type 2 diabetes, researchers engaged a diverse group of participants.
+This group included 262 individuals who got a placebo.
+It also had 260 who received a 0.5 mg dose of Ozempic, and 261 who got a 1 mg dose.

 - Abdominal pain (7.3%)